revotechUET/wi-uservice/README.md

 ```
 Then pull mongo image from Docker Hub and link it to the network you have created

-Now you ready to moove on
+Now you ready to move on

 ## Modify generator and template
 Generator is in `WipmGenerator.java` file in `wi-uservice/wi-generators/generators/wipm/src/main/java/wi/gen/ml` folder.